 The Ursa Major is otherwise known and the “Big Bear” and the Ursa Minor as the “Little Bear”.
-Ancient myths tell a story of the Greek God Zeus becoming jealous of a woman and her son.
-In his jealous anger he turned them both into bears and cast them into the sky.
-The Big Bear represents the mother and the Little Bear represents the son.
+Ancient myths tell a story of the Greek God Zeus was becoming jealous of a woman and her son.
+In his jealous anger, he turned them both into bears and cast them into the sky.
+The Big Bear represents the mother, and the Little Bear represents the son.
 The Ursa Major is well known due to its asterism made up of seven bright stars.

 The Zodiac Constellations

-As the Sun travels through the sky it spends roughly one month in each constellation per year.
+As the Sun travels through the sky, it spends roughly one month in each constellation per year.
 A person’s star sign is represented by which segment of the sky the Sun was in when they were born.
-For example if you were born between May the 21st and June the 20th, the Sun would have been in the Gemini segment of the sky and therefore you would be “a gemini”.
+For example, if you were born between May the 21st and June the 20th, the Sun would have been in the Gemini segment of the sky, and therefore you would be “a Gemini”.
 It is important to note that unlike astronomy, astrology is not scientifically based.

 Orion is a very well known constellation.
 Its location on the celestial equator allowed it to be seen from any point on Earth.
-Orion is named after a Greek mythical hunter.
+Orion is named after a mythical Greek hunter.
 The easiest way to spot this constellation is to look for three bright stars in a line.
-These three stars are Orions belt.
+These three stars are Orion’s belt.
 The Ancient Greeks told many tales of Orion the Hunter.
 The most popular version is that Orion was killed by a Scorpions sting and cast into the stars.

 Cassiopeia is named after a beautiful queen.
 The Queen often boasted about her beauty, comparing herself to the sea nymphs.
 This angered the God of the Sea, Poseidon, and she was turned to stone and set amongst the stars eternally as her punishment.
 The main brightest stars within the constellation spell out an “M” or “W” in the sky and are often easy to spot.

-There are many more beautiful constellations with interesting back stories.
+There are many more beautiful constellations with interesting backstories.
 See if you can find some of them in the sky yourself.
 You can also go to a place called a planetarium, where the map or the stars is cast brightly onto a dome for you to view.